thanh-abaii/workshop-build-with-gemini/README.md

 This workshop teaches how to build with Gemini using the Gemini API and Python SDK.

+> [!NOTE]
+> I recommend first going through the notebooks and exercises in the [notebooks](https://github.com/patrickloeber/workshop-build-with-gemini/blob/main/notebooks/) folder.
+You'll find the same notebooks but with the solutions in [solutions](https://github.com/patrickloeber/workshop-build-with-gemini/blob/main/solutions/).

 Course outline:

 - [Part1: Quickstart + Text prompting](https://github.com/patrickloeber/workshop-build-with-gemini/blob/main/notebooks/part-1-text-prompting.ipynb)